-Hello, winter!
-Cold and flu season is upon us and chances are at least one family member will catch the latest bug doing the rounds in the classroom or workplace, and pass it round at home.
+Is it just us or have you noticed everyday cold and flu are back with a vengeance?
+Chances are at least one family member will catch the latest bug doing the rounds in the classroom or workplace if they haven’t already.

-So, what can you do to prevent it, and, if the inevitable happens, how do you juggle illness and work?
-Here are our top tips to survive the winter cold and flu season for busy working parents.
+So, what can you do to protect your family, and, if the inevitable happens, how do you juggle illness and work?
+Here are our top tips for staying well for busy working parents.

 Good nutrition starts now

 It goes without saying, prevention is better than cure.
-By keeping yourself and your family in top shape this cold and flu season, you’re much less likely to catch a cold.
+By keeping yourself and your family in top shape every day of the year, you’re much less likely to catch a cold.
 Strengthen your immune system with good nutrition.
-Think seasonal, local whole foods.
-Also prebiotics (our favourites include onion, garlic, berries, banana, honey, coconut, pumpkin seeds, green tea, ginger, quinoa) and probiotics (high quality fermented foods such as Greek yoghurt, sauerkraut, kombucha).
+Think prebiotics (our favorites include onion, garlic, berries, carrot, banana, asparagus, honey, coconut, pumpkin seeds, green tea, ginger, and quinoa) and probiotics (high-quality fermented foods such as Greek yogurt, kefir, sauerkraut, kombucha, kimchi).
 Whip up a batch of chicken soup for the soul, encourage kids to ‘eat the rainbow’, and don’t forget plenty of water for hydration!

 Did you know gargling salt water can help prevent a sore throat, and is a tried and true remedy when illness strikes?
 Kids turning their noses up?
 Try a honey and lemon drink for a tastier blend.